-- PSU 1 & 2 see DALLIS power.
-Only one PSU is essential for operation; the second provides redundancy. - ALARM & FORCE M2 see DALLIS Local Alarm & Force M2 Signals.
+• PSU 1 & 2 - see DALLIS power.
+Only one PSU is essential for operation; the second provides redundancy.

+• ALARM & FORCE M2 - see DALLIS Local Alarm & Force M2 Signals.

-5.10 Checking the System
+5.7 Checking the System

 The system starts automatically when power is supplied to the Nova73.
-If the control surface is not powered, then you should also power up the surface.

-Once boot-up is complete, the console displays refresh to show the Channel Display and Central GUI screens.
-The console is now ready for operation.
+Once boot-up is complete, the ACTIVE LEDs on all plug-in modules should blink synchronously.
+The router is now ready for operation.